Town Restaurant Review, San Carlos

 Kids Mac and Cheese ($4.95) was good enough to satisfy kids.

-Town Restaurant serves up high end food in the suburbs of San Carlos with San Francisco prices.
-At these prices, I would not hesitate driving up to Harris’ in San Francisco instead.
-The value proposition here is not good.
+Town San Carlos serves up high end food in the suburbs of San Carlos with San Francisco prices and it is popular.
+Want a better steak, drive up to Harris’ in San Francisco instead.
+The value proposition here is fair, with such high prices.
 If I lived nearby and wanted to enjoy their atmosphere, I would order cheaper items like the Chicken Enchiladas or Skirt Steak.
-Town Restaurant has a kid’s menu.
+Town Restaurant also has a kid’s menu.

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.